Joseph-Ibeh/nba-data-lake/README.md

 - **AWS Glue**: A serverless integration service to catalog the data stored in S3 and load it into Athena.
 - **Amazon Athena**: Allows querying of the data stored in S3 using SQL queries.

+## Interpretation of the Project

+This project is designed to automate the setup of a sports analytics data lake for NBA data.
+By using AWS services, it allows users to:

+- Collect NBA player data from the SportsData.io API.
+- Store the data in an S3 bucket.
+- Catalog and structure the data using AWS Glue.
+- Set up Athena to allow querying of the data stored in S3.

+This approach provides a scalable, cost-efficient solution for analyzing large amounts of sports data and performing advanced analytics using SQL-based queries.

+---

 ## Steps to Set Up

 ### Prerequisites